What Is Print Design?

 Source: The Utopia of Rules by David Graeber

 The internal layout, including typeface selection, margin width, and line spacing, must ensure a comfortable reading experience.
-This type of design balances aesthetics with functionality to enhance the overall reading experience.
+This type of design balances aesthetics with functionality to keep readers engaged.

 Stationery print design